Read Between the Lines: 15 Common Chinese Euphemisms

-Pay close attention to these three phrases.
-They sound not very polite and even a little cursing in some cases.
-Use them carefully.
+Pay close attention to these three phrases as they may sound impolite and even somewhat offensive in certain cases.
+Use them with caution.

 我刚进去这个游戏，三分钟不到就挂了。(Wǒ ɡānɡ jìnqù zhèɡe yóuxì, sān fēnzhōnɡ bú dào jiù ɡuà le.)

-I just entered this game, and I died within three minutes.
+I just entered this game, and in less than three minutes, I died.

 快点儿，等你去救人，人早就挂了。(Kuài diǎn’r, děnɡ nǐ qù jiù rén, rén zǎo jiù ɡuà le.)

-Hurry up, if we wait for you to rescue people, they will have already died.
+Hurry up, when you arrived to save them, they had already died.

 你来晚了，她已经蹬腿了。(Nǐ láiwǎn le, tā yǐjīnɡ dēnɡ tuǐ le.)